 As one of the researchers, Victoria Parr said: ‘‘We didn’t want to create attractive, aspirational packaging designed to win customers … Instead our role was to help our client reduce demand, with the ultimate aim to minimize the use of the product.’’

 One would argue that this color is the ugliest but this is just another proof that color is extremely subjective.
 However, the associations with cigarette packaging are hard to beat, especially for smokers that are used to seeing opaque couché alongside deadly warnings.

 If you would like to avoid using the opaque couché or any other unsuccessful color combinations in your design, make sure to check out Approval Studio.
-With high-resolution asset review and 4 compare modes, you can always compare two versions of the design in order to pick the best color pair.
+With a high-resolution asset review and 4 compare modes, you can always compare two versions of the design in order to pick the best color combinations.
 Check Approval Studio now and get a 14 days free trial to see all the features by yourself!

 Now, let’s move on to the worst color combinations and why you should avoid them in your design and art.

 Neon colors are known for being eye-catching, bold, and daring.
 However, with such distinct qualities, they are also referred to as disturbing and reckless.
 Because of these two contradicting sides, having two or three neon colors alongside each other is not the best of options.

 Usually, having two (or more) neon colors results in them fighting for your attention, meaning that, in the end, it’s just hard to concentrate on any of them.
 Also, for some people, it’s just painful to look at a bunch of neon colors in one go because it hurts their eyes.
 Not the best way of transmitting information if you ask me.